 The medium shag has stayed cool for half a century for one simple reason: it flatters real people and moves on its own, so it holds up whatever the trend of the moment happens to be.
 Soft and feathered, curly and defined, jagged and bold, or polished for the evening, the same shape keeps reinventing itself while staying recognizably a shag.

 If you have been waiting for a sign to book it, this is it.
-Pick the version that matches your texture and your routine, bring a photo of the layering you love, and ask your stylist to build it around you.
+Pick the version that matches your texture and your routine, save an example of the layering you love, and ask your stylist to build it around you.
 It is a cut that pays off long after you leave the chair, and one you will still reach for years from now.